JeffCohen/workbook/books/kiei925/4-rails/2-databases-and-models/8-seeds.md

 # Database Seeding

 Using the Rails console to create rows by hand can be tedious.
-Sometimes it's helpful to have a Ruby script that can automate the process of "seeding" the database with an initial set of data.
+It's common to have a Ruby script that can automate the process of "seeding" the database with an initial set of data.

 Rails supports this via the `db/seeds.rb` file.
 This file can